 The favor that Cohn and Stone did for Reagan in 1980 did not go unnoticed or unrewarded by the new President’s administration.

 In 1981, Donald Trump wanted a favor from the new Reagan administration.
 It was a very personal kind of favor.
 Donald’s older sister, Maryanne, had served as an assistant district attorney in New Jersey for some years.
 She decided she was ready for a promotion.
 But she couldn’t achieve a promotion on her own merit.
 So, this is where having friends like Roy Cohn come into the equation.

 Donald asked Cohn to put in a call to the new Reagan administration.
 Specifically, Cohn called the United States Attorney General, Ed Messe.

 Fun fact, the office of the United States Attorney General, also known as the Justice Department, is the very same institution which had just sued Donald and his father for the deeply entrenched racist business practices proven to have been imbedded within their family business in the 1970s.
 But the tables had turned dramatically in the early 1980s.
 There was a new sheriff in town, Ronald Reagan, a Hollywood actor by trade who deftly pivoted his great skill as a pretender into playing the biggest role in the land, a tough-guy, ultra-conservative President.

-And just like that, Roy Cohn called in a favor to the Reagan administration.
+And just like that, Roy Cohn put in a call to the Reagan administration.
 Donald’s sister got the promotion.
-A promotion which she did not earn.
-When Donald got word the deal was done, he accurately exclaimed, “Roy can do the impossible!”(74)
+When Donald got word the deal was done, he accurately exclaimed, “Roy can do the impossible!”(76)